-Students will take a set of 5 Program Core courses which are designed to provide the tools necessary to address the business problems that face organizations today.
+The students take a set of 5 Program Core courses which are designed to provide the tools necessary to address computer technology problems that face organizations today, which are integrated with 4 Elective courses.
+Chosen in consultation with their advisor, students select elective courses, which provide focused training for specific positions / industries.

-In addition to the Core courses, students can personalize their course of study through a selection of 4 Elective courses.
-Chosen in consultation with the student's advisor, these courses provide students with the specialized, focused training they need to develop their career paths.